kenan-rhoton/wargame/ListsV2/Commando-1K.markdown

 ### Profile

 - Move: 10"
-- Wounds: 1
-- Defense: 3+ (6+ vs Ranged)
+- Defense: 6+ (9+ vs Ranged)
 - Bravery: 6

 Weapons:

-- SMG: 20"/5+/-1/Multi-attack 4.
-Damage 2.
+- SMG: 20"/3/Burst 4.

 Special:

-- Camouflage: Enemies subtract 1 from Hit rolls when Shooting at this Unit while it is in Cover.
+- Camouflage: Enemies subtract 1 from Cover rolls when Shooting at this Unit.
 - Flanking: This unit can deploy anywhere within 6" of the edge of the board and more than 6" from enemy units.

 ## Core Team Alpha (218)

 - 4 Infantry (20)
-- 4 Elite Training (12)
+- 4 Elite Training (32)
 - 4 Camouflage (40)
 - 4 Fast (12)
 - 4 Kevlar Armor (40)
-- 4 Hardy (16)
 - 4 Assault Rifles (60)
 - Specialist (5)
 	- Frag Grenades (13)